How Memory Care for Alzheimer’s and Dementia Differs from Assisted Living

 Fortunately, there are plenty of reliable resources and exceptional services available, both online and offline, that are designed to keep your loved one safe and comfortable.

-Unfortunately, it can be difficult to sift through the volume of available resources, especially because dementia is a progressive disease.
+Unfortunately, it can be difficult to sift through the volume of available resources, especially because dementia is a progressive disease and you may need resources for both assisted living and memory care.
 What your loved one needs now is not necessarily what they will need in the immediate future.

 Finding a memory care community is a wise idea for your loved one’s future needs.
 Although some communities offer just memory care, many senior living communities offer both memory care and assisted living.